bangadang/stackIT/FS25/Dataengineering.md

 ### advantages of databases:
 - well defined sql interfaces
 - well organized and structured
+- multiple users can access the DB at the same time
 - synchronization among many users
+- optimized query processing engines
+### disadvantages of databases:
+-

 ## the basic 4 V's + 2 V's
 ### 1. volume